zhimingwang-org/archive/source/blog/2016-01-24-antivirus-app-on-mas-top-chart.md

 Hmm.
 You might want to read Thomas Reed's (known for The Safe Mac) responses from that thread.

 Anyway, we were sidetracked.
-Back to the home page, actually this app does have one, but it's just [a single page](http://www.securityfocus.eu/www/sentinel-pro.html), which simply states some marketing bullshit and directs to MAS (which states the same bullshit again).
+Back to the home page, actually this app does have one, but it's just [a single page](http://www.securityfocus.eu/www/sentinel-pro.html), which simply states some marketing bullshit and directs to MAS (where the same bullshit is repeated).
 Seriously?
 That's the best you can do for your "pro" app, especially a security-related one?

 Back to MAS, the reviews are kind of jokes, too: